Frequently Asked Questions

 morning sickness, kidney stones, impotence, and infertility.

-Immune Disorders such as chronic fatigue, fibromyalgia, multiple sclerosis, and allergies.
+• Immune Disorders such as chronic fatigue, multiple sclerosis, and allergies.

-Musculoskeletal and Neurological Disorders such as arthritis, neuralgia, sciatica, back pain,
+• Musculoskeletal and Neurological Disorders such as arthritis, fibromyalgia, neuralgia, sciatica, back pain,

 tendonitis, bursitis, headaches and migraines, sprains, and muscle spasms.

-Acupuncture also treats the side effects of chemotherapy and radiation, diabetes, symptoms of
+• Acupuncture also treats the side effects of chemotherapy and radiation, diabetes, and dermatological disorders.

-Acupuncture is also often used as a preventative medicine to help prevent disease and
+• Acupuncture is also often used as a preventative medicine to help prevent disease and promote

 What can I expect during an acupuncture session?

 Your first appointment will be 1.5 hours in length and will include a full review of your health history and current complaint(s) as well as an acupuncture treatment.
-Before administering your first treatment, I will perform an Asian medical exam that includes the taking of your pulses (3 on each wrist), the examination of your tongue, and the palpation of some of the energetic channels on your body.
+Before administering your first treatment, I will perform a medical exam that includes the taking of your pulses; the examination of your tongue; and the palpation of your abdomen, joints, and the energetic channels on your body.

 Acupuncture is an extremely relaxing and rejuvenating experience!
 Acupuncture needles are very thin – about the width of a human hair – and most people do not experience pain upon the insertion of a needle.
 There are a variety of other common sensations reported such as a feeling of heat, itchiness, distention, heaviness, or a tugging sensation.